matthewperron/f1-elo/README.md

-# F1 ELO Ratings
+# F1 Elo Ratings

 A simplistic driver strength calculation for every F1 driver (current and historical) using the chess ELO algorithm.

 ## Overview

-This project calculates ELO ratings for Formula 1 drivers by comparing their performance against their teammates in both qualifying and race sessions.
+This project calculates Elo ratings for Formula 1 drivers by comparing their performance against their teammates in both qualifying and race sessions.
 Each driver receives three separate ELO scores:

-- **Qualifying ELO**: Based on qualifying position comparisons with teammates
+- **Qualifying Elo**: Based on qualifying position comparisons with teammates
-- **Race ELO**: Based on race finishing position comparisons with teammates
+- **Race Elo**: Based on race finishing position comparisons with teammates
-- **Global ELO**: Combined rating using 30% qualifying performance + 70% race performance
+- **Global Elo**: Combined rating using 30% qualifying performance + 70% race performance

 See the [GitHub Pages here](https://matthewperron.github.io/f1-elo) to browse the results.

 ## Methodology

-The ELO calculation follows the classic chess ELO formula, comparing each driver directly with their teammate(s) for each race weekend.
+The Elo calculation follows the classic chess Elo formula, comparing each driver directly with their teammate(s) for each race weekend.
 Key rules:

 1. **Data Source**: Historical race results from `data/YYYY-race-results.json` files (fetched from [Ergast API](https://api.jolpi.ca/ergast/f1/))
 2. **Teammate Comparison**: Only head-to-head comparisons between teammates are considered